 Fundamental analysis of the healthcare sector and sub-sectors is undertaken to identify companies that present an investment opportunity.
 Investments in Healthcare Companies are not automatically qualified as sustainable investments, and sustainable investments will be ascertained through the following process.
 For each identified company, proprietary analysis is then undertaken on their products that are currently, or expected to become, their top revenue generating products, representing at least 10% of their net present revenue generating value in aggregate.
 This proprietary analysis is used to determine Sustainable Healthcare Scores for each product according to both improved clinical benefits and cost savings.
 Scores can range from -3 to +3 or a similar scoring scale for each product.
-Following this, the overall Sustainable Healthcare Scores for each identified company will be calculated as the average of their top revenue generating products' Sustainable Healthcare Scores, weighted by their net present revenue generating values.
-Companies with -1 to positive Sustainable Healthcare Scores (proprietary analysis is used to determine Sustainable Healthcare Scores, also explained below in further detail) are considered for investment by the Investment Adviser.
+Following this, the overall Sustainable Healthcare Scores for each identified company will be calculated as the average of their top revenue generating products' Sustainable Healthcare Scores (proprietary analysis is used to determine Sustainable Healthcare Scores, also explained below in further detail) are considered for investment by the Investment Adviser.
 Companies with a neutral to positive Sustainable Healthcare Scores are then subject to the principle of 'do no significant harm' (as considered by SFDR) to environmental or social objectives and good governance screens before being considered as sustainable investments.